mennobartels/Improviser/README.md

 In the Improvisor file, the Pathcounter object is used.
 This modela the pathfinding problem using Z3, which results in the generation of a CNF (Conjunctive Normal Form) representation in DIMACS format.
 This CNF is then given to ApproxMC for performing approximate model counting.

+### The computation
+In the computation process, the Improvisor first gets problem inputs and then provides the Pathcounter with the conditions necessary to generate the CNF.
+This CNF is then handed over to ApproxMC, which returns an approximate count representing the number of possible paths.
+The Improvisor then makes decisions regarding path direction and checks for path completion.
+It can also determine no paths are found, indicating that there is no feasible solution provided by the Improvisor.

 <p align="center">
     <img src="./img/improvisor-scheme.jpg" alt="Flow scheme">
 </p>